ebu/PlugIt/docs/protocol.md

 #### No template

-If you need to send back the result from the plugIt server directly to the client, without a template, you can set the `EbuIo-PlugIt-NoTemplate` header (to any value).
+If you need to send back the result from the PlugIt service directly to the client, without a template, you can set the `EbuIo-PlugIt-NoTemplate` header (to any value).

 ### Session

 It's possible to set value in the user session, using the `ebuio-plugit-setsession-<key>` header.
-The plugit client will send back requests with the `X-Plugitsession-<key>` value.
+The PlugIt Service will send back requests with the `X-Plugitsession-<key>` value.

-Using the _standalone_proxy_ utils, it's possble to return a `PlugItSetSession` object, builded with the value to return (who can be anything normal to return, like a PlugItRedirect or a standart dict) and a dict of key/value to set in the user session.
+Using the _standalone_proxy_ utils, it's possible to return a `PlugItSetSession` object, built with the value to return (who can be anything normal to return, like a PlugItRedirect or a standard dict) and a dict of key/value to set in the user session.
 The `get_session_from_request` helper function can also be used on a flask request object to extract a dict of key/value from the current user session.